quixio/quix-streams/docs/using.md

 !!! note

-    If you don't specify a consumer group, then all streams in a topic will be handled by a single replica, even if you have multiple replicas available.
+    If you don't specify a consumer group, then all messages in all streams in a topic will be processed by all replicas in the microservice deployment.

 ## Stream data formats